-Standard 1.1 The educator shall not intentionally, knowingly, or recklessly engage in deceptive practices regarding official policies of the school district, educational institution, educator preparation program, the Texas Education Agency, or the State Board for Educator Certification (SBEC) and its certification process.
+Standard 1.1 The educator shall not intentionally, knowingly, or recklessly engage in deceptive practices regarding official policies of the school district, educational institution, educator preparation program, the Texas Edu-cation Agency, or the State Board for Educator Certification (SBEC) and its certification process.

-- Standard 1.2 The educator shall not knowingly misappropriate, divert, or use monies, personnel, property, or equipment committed to his or her charge for personal gain or advantage. - Standard 1.3 The educator shall not submit fraudulent requests for reimbursement, expenses, or pay. - Standard 1.4 The educator shall not use institutional or professional privileges for personal or partisan advantage. - Standard 1.5 The educator shall neither accept nor offer gratuities, gifts, or favors that impair professional judgment or to obtain special advantage.
-This standard shall not restrict the acceptance of gifts or tokens offered and accepted openly from students, parents of students, or other persons or organizations in recognition or appreciation of service. - Standard 1.6 The educator shall not falsify records, or direct or coerce others to do so. - Standard 1.7 The educator shall comply with state regulations, written local school board policies, and other state and federal laws. - Standard 1.8 The educator shall apply for, accept, offer, or assign a position or a responsibility on the basis of professional qualifications. - Standard 1.9 The educator shall not make threats of violence against school district employees, school board members, students, or parents of students. - Standard 1.10 The educator shall be of good moral character and be worthy to instruct or supervise the youth of this state. - Standard 1.11 The educator shall not intentionally or knowingly misrepresent his or her employment history, criminal history, and/or disciplinary record when applying for subsequent employment. - Standard 1.12 The educator shall refrain from the illegal use or distribution of controlled substances and/or abuse of prescription drugs and toxic inhalants. - Standard 1.13 The educator shall not consume alcoholic beverages on school property or during school activities when students are present.
+Standard 1.2 The educator shall not intentionally, knowingly, or recklessly misappropriate, divert, or use monies, personnel, property, or equipment committed to his or her charge for personal gain or advantage.

+Standard 1.3 The educator shall not submit fraudulent requests for reimbursement, expenses, or pay.

+Standard 1.4 The educator shall not use institutional or professional privileges for personal or partisan advantage.

+Standard 1.5 The educator shall neither accept nor offer gratuities, gifts, or favors that impair professional judgment or that are used to obtain special advantage.
+This standard shall not restrict the acceptance of gifts or tokens offered and accepted openly from students, parents of students, or other persons or organizations in recognition or appreciation of service.

+Standard 1.6 The educator shall not falsify records, or direct or coerce others to do so.
+Standard 1.7 The educator shall comply with state regulations, written local school board policies, and other state and federal laws.

+Standard 1.8 The educator shall apply for, accept, offer, or assign a position or a responsibility on the basis of professional qualifications.

+Standard 1.9 The educator shall not make threats of violence against school district employees, school board members, students, or parents of students.

+Standard 1.10 The educator shall be of good moral character and be worthy to instruct or supervise the youth of this state.

+Standard 1.11 The educator shall not intentionally, knowingly, or recklessly misrepresent his or her employment history, criminal history, and/or disciplinary record when applying for subsequent employment.

+Standard 1.12 The educator shall refrain from the illegal use, abuse, or distribution of controlled substances, prescription drugs, and toxic inhalants.

+Standard 1.13 The educator shall not be under the influence of alcohol or consume alcoholic beverages on school property or during school activities when students are present.

-2. Ethical Conduct Toward Professional Colleagues
+2. Ethical Conduct toward Professional Colleagues

-- Standard 2.1 The educator shall not reveal confidential health or personnel information concerning colleagues unless disclosure serves lawful professional purposes or is required by law. - Standard 2.2 The educator shall not harm others by knowingly making false statements about a colleague or the school system. - Standard 2.3 The educator shall adhere to written local school board policies and state and federal laws regarding the hiring, evaluation, and dismissal of personnel. - Standard 2.4 The educator shall not interfere with a colleague's exercise of political, professional, or citizenship rights and responsibilities. - Standard 2.5 The educator shall not discriminate against or coerce a colleague on the basis of race, color, religion, national origin, age, gender, disability, family status, or sexual orientation. - Standard 2.6 The educator shall not use coercive means or promise of special treatment in order to influence professional decisions or colleagues. - Standard 2.7 The educator shall not retaliate against any individual who has filed a complaint with the SBEC or provides information for a disciplinary investigation or proceeding under this chapter.
+Standard 2.1 The educator shall not reveal confidential health or personnel information concerning colleagues unless disclosure serves lawful professional purposes or is required by law.

+Standard 2.2 The educator shall not harm others by knowingly making false statements about a colleague or the school system.

+Standard 2.3 The educator shall adhere to written local school board policies and state and federal laws regarding the hiring, evaluation, and dismissal of personnel.
+Standard 2.4 The educator shall not interfere with a colleague's exercise of political, professional, or citizenship rights and responsibilities.

+Standard 2.5 The educator shall not discriminate against or coerce a col-league on the basis of race, color, religion, national origin, age, gender, dis-ability, family status, or sexual orientation.

+Standard 2.6 The educator shall not use coercive means or promise of special treatment in order to influence professional decisions or colleagues.

+Standard 2.7 The educator shall not retaliate against any individual who has filed a complaint with the SBEC or who provides information for a disciplinary investigation or proceeding under this chapter.

+Standard 2.8 The educator shall not intentionally or knowingly subject a colleague to sexual harassment.